hedgehogs-mind/spring-couch/docs/usage/security.md

 # Security with CouchRest

 CouchRest emphasizes security a lot.
-This is done by using Spring Expression Language.
+This is done by specifying SpringEL expressions.
 Most often you will want to query a Spring Security state.

-CouchRest needs a base security definition.
+In this document we will cover the basics of CouchRest's security concept and how you can control the security restrictions.

 ## Request rejection